 Smart entrance hall as a collective meeting place

 The project named Den Baron consists of 3 houses, 7 apartments and 1 commercial space with individual garages and parking spaces.
 There will also be a collective meeting space in the entrance hall where residents can plan a meeting with each other and talk to visitors briefly.
 This space will have a contemporary look and feel, including the timeless design of Bringme Residential.
-This provides residents with a digital private letterbox, communal parcel boxes and a smart doorbell which means couriers and suppliers can deliver at any time, even when residents are not at home.
+This digital concierge provides residents with a digital private letterbox, communal parcel boxes and a smart doorbell which means couriers and suppliers can deliver at any time, even when residents are not at home.

 Project manager Tom Spapens explains: “Den Baron will be a unique project where customers come first.
 We like to come up with innovative ideas to solve tomorrow's living needs.
 Our own office is also located in a residential area and we noticed how many parcel delivery companies come to us every day because the residents are not at home.
 Residents get frustrated by this, lose a lot of time and sometimes lose a package.
 We want to solve this with Bringme's all-in-one solution”.